thayton/thayton.github.io/_drafts/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination.md

 </div>
 {% endhighlight %}

-The div's style attribute is set to `display: none;` once the results have finished loading.
+The div's `style` attribute gets set to `display: none;` once the results have finished loading.
 We'll use this fact to detect when the results are ready to parse in our script.

 Let's add a `scrape()` method to our class that does everything we've seen so far.